 - Targeted therapy: Targeted therapies use drugs that block the growth of myeloma cells.
 The targeted therapy blocks the action of an abnormal protein that stimulates the growth of myeloma cells.

 - Steroids: Some steroids have antitumor effects.
 It is thought that steroids can trigger the death of myeloma cells.
 Steroids may be used alone or with other drugs to treat myeloma.

 You may receive the drugs by mouth or through a vein (IV).
 The treatment usually takes place in an outpatient part of the hospital, at your doctor’s office, or at home.
 Some people may need to stay in the hospital for treatment.

-Stem cell transplants take place in the hospital.
+Bone marrow transplants take place in the hospital.
 Some people with myeloma have two or more transplants.

 Cells may come from you or from someone who donates their cells to you:

 - From you: An autologous bone marrow transplant uses your own cells.
 Before you get the high-dose chemotherapy, your cells are removed.
 The cells may be treated to kill any myeloma cells present.
 Your cells are frozen and stored.
 After you receive high-dose chemotherapy, the stored cells are thawed and returned to you.